predufx/predufx/README.md

 - 👋 Hi, I’m @predufx.
-- 👀 I’m interested in Roket Science.
+- 👀 I’m interested in Rocket Science.
 - 🌱 I’m currently learning how to split the atom while not beeing too loud.
 - 💞️ I’m looking to collaborate on trying to find some peace of mind.
 - 📫 How to reach me: predu_08@yahoo.com